Pseudomonas luteola: Morphology

 Pseudomonas luteola is a Gram-negative, motile aerobe.
 Its motility is created by multitrichous flagella.
 They grow as rods of 0.8 μm to 2.5 μm.
 Colonies produce a yellow-orange pigment.
 Optimal temperature for growth is 30 °C. Importantly for classification, it grows best on heart infusion agar supplemented with 5% horse blood.
 It is also able to grow on TSA, Nutrient Agar, Mac Conkey or CASA Agar.

 Biosorption

 Pseudomonas luteola can absorb certain heavy metals such as Cr(VI) and Al(III).
 Both ions are found in industrial wastewaters.
 These metals are specifically targeted by P. luteola strain TEM05.
 Under relatively acidic conditions (pH: 4 and 5 for each ion respectively).
 Experiments indicated a maximum adsorption capacity of 55.2 mg g−1 for Al(III) and 3.0 mg g−1 for Cr(VI).

 This same strain is also known to produce an exopolysaccharide (EPS) utilized in the adsorption of nickel and copper.
 In order to adsorb Ni and Cu at significant levels, the strain must be immobilized in a calcium alginate beads.
-With this enhancement, maximum adsorption capacities range from 45.87–50.81 mg g−1 and 52.91–61.73 mg g−1, respectively.
+With this enhancement, maximum adsorption capacities range from 45.87 to 50.81 mg g−1 and 52.91–61.73 mg g−1, respectively.